 Car insurance rates aren’t the same for everyone.
 They’re unique to each customer, including you.
 Rates could go up for several reasons.
-Sometimes, they’re in your control and other times, they’re not.
-Rates can even rise with inflation.
-They’re subject to change at any time for a variety of reasons.
+Sometimes, they’re in your control, and other times, they’re not.
+They can even rise with inflation.

-There are many reasons why your insurance is expensive.
+There are many reasons why your policy is expensive.
 They come down to different rate factors.
-Rate factors are facts about you or your record that insurance companies consider when deciding how much to charge you.
+Rate factors are facts about you or your record that companies consider when deciding how much to charge you.

 Reasons You Can’t Control

-Some of the things that can cause your rates to increase are beyond your control.
+Some of the reasons for increasing rates are beyond your control.
 It’s unfortunate, but insurance companies use general facts about you like your age and gender to decide prices.
 This is because some statistics show that certain groups of people, such as single males, drive less safely than others.
 Below are possible reasons why your insurance is expensive that aren’t under your control:

 Your Gender and Marital Status

-Your gender is one of the factors that insurance companies look at when determining how much you pay.
+Your gender is one of the factors that companies look at when determining how much you pay.
 The III also notes that women tend to have fewer accidents and DUIs than men.
-These statistics cause insurers to believe women to be safer drivers than men.
-Women are generally more likely to pay less for their coverage than men are because of this.
-Expect to pay a little more for your insurance if you’re a male.
+These statistics cause insurers to believe women are safer drivers than men.
+Women are generally more likely to pay less for their coverage than men because of this.
+Expect to pay a little more if you’re a male.

 Marital status is also something that can cause your rates to move up or down.
 Being married can cause your rates to go down.
 Meanwhile, single people will likely pay more if everything else is equal.
 Technically, this is something you can control because you can always get married at some point.
 But it isn’t a change you might be in a position to make right away, which makes it fall under this category.